 Teach-Back method

 Bipolar disorder sufferers need mental health providers.
 Due to the unpredictable sickness, stigma, and communication barriers, even experienced workers may struggle with conviction or confidence while working with this demographic.
 Improve staff confidence and communication to improve patient safety and care.
 This DNP project examines the evidence-based teach-back strategy to improve behavioral health.
 The project seeks to increase staff confidence and conviction in treating patients with bipolar illness to eliminate misconceptions and improve therapeutic interactions.
-The study tackles healthcare personnel's insecurity and inconsistent response to bipolar patients.
+This project tackles healthcare personnel's insecurity and inconsistent response to bipolar patients.
 The problem can damage therapeutic relationships, patient satisfaction, and treatment adherence (Lee & Jang, 2021; Fradelos et al., 2024).

-The manuscript discusses a study aimed at enhancing patient understanding and staff confidence through evidence-based treatment and advanced mental health nurse practice, focusing on teaching-back methods.
+The purpose of the project is to implement and evaluate the effectiveness of the teach-back method as a communication strategy focused on improving patient understanding and increasing confidence among staff members.
+Following this introduction and background, the manuscript includes a review of literature, theoretical underpinnings, and conceptual framework, a methodology section that outlines the design and setting, the implementation plan, evaluation of outcomes, a discussion including implications and recommendations, and finally, the conclusion.
+Together, the sections detail the rationale, implementation, and outcomes of the project, thereby highlighting its contribution to evidence-based care and advanced nursing practice in behavioral health.

 Problem

 Bipolar disorder involves alternating episodes of depression and depression, impairing daily life and quality of life.
 The top 20 causes of disability worldwide include bipolar disorder, which affects 1% of the population (Oliva et al., 2025).
 Researchers predict bipolar disease will cost more globally by 2030 (Bessonova et al., 2020).
 Bipolar illness patients live 10–20 years less due to comorbid physical conditions and suicide risk (Arias et al., 2022).
 These numbers emphasize urgent care communication and clinical management.